DeepCloak: Adversarial Crafting As a Defensive Measure to Cloak Processes: Introduction

-In 2011 Hospodar et al.~\cite{hospodar2011machine} demonstrated the first use of machine learning, LS-SVM specifically, on a power side-channel attack on AES and showed that the ML approach yields better results than the traditional template attacks.
+Classical side-channel attacks (SCA) deal with bulk amounts of noisy data that require human interpretation and intuition to process.
+Such task are perfectly suited for AI systems and it is reasonable that malicious parties are aware of this opportunity.
+The academic literature already shows the use of AI for processing side-channel leakage.
+In 2011 Hospodar et al.~\cite{hospodar2011machine} demonstrated the first use of machine learning, LS-SVM specifically, on a power SCA on AES and showed that the ML approach yields better results than the traditional template attacks.
 Later, Heuser et al.~\cite{heuser2012intelligent} showed the superiority of multi-class SVM for noisy data in comparison to the template attacks.
-Also in 2012, Zhang et al.~\cite{Zhangcross} demonstrated the use of multi-class SVM to extract RSA decryption keys from noisy side-channel leakage data.
-In addition to SVMs, Neural Networks (NN) are also a popular tool among side-channel researchers.
-Martinasek et al.~\cite{martinasek2013innovative,martinasek2013optimization} showed that NNs could be used to classify AES keys from power measurements with a success rate of 96\%.
-Moreover, in 2015 Beltramelli~\cite{beltramelli2015deep} used LSTM NN to collect meaningful keystroke data via motions of the smart watch user.
+Martinasek et al.~\cite{martinasek2013innovative, martinasek2013optimization} showed that artificial neural networks can recover AES keys from power measurements with a success rate of 96\%.
+In 2015 Beltramelli~\cite{beltramelli2015deep} used LSTM to collect meaningful keystroke data via motions of the smart watch user.
 In 2016, Maghrebi et al.~\cite{maghrebi2016breaking} compared four DL based techniques with template attacks to attack an unprotected AES implementation using power consumption and showed that CNN outperforms template attacks.
 Finally in 2017, Gulmezoglu et al.~\cite{gulmezoglu2017perfweb} showed that machine learning can be used to extract meaningful information from cache side-channel leakage to recover web traffic of users.

-The easiest countermeasure against side-channel attacks is to drown the sensitive computation leakage in noise to cloak it from the attacker.
+A straightforward countermeasure against SCAs is to drown the sensitive computation leakage in noise to cloak it.
 However, this defense has proven to be ineffective in addition to being computationally expensive with significant performance overhead.
-In this study, we argue that we can do much better than the random noise.
-By using adversarial methods, we can craft much smaller, intelligent noise to accompany processes rather than costly random noise.
-By using AL, we achieve a better cloaking effect with much smaller changes to the trace hence causing minimal overhead to the system.
-Also, the proposed defense does not require the redesign of the software or the hardware stacks, making it practically deployable.
-In addition to that, it can be deployed as an opt-in service that users can enable or disable at wish, depending on their privacy needs at the time.
+In this study, we argue that we can do much better than random noise and craft much smaller noise by using adversarial learning (AL).
+By using AL, we achieve a stronger cloaking effect using smaller changes to the trace hence minimal overhead to the system.
+Also, the proposed defense does not require redesigning the software or the hardware stacks.
+The proposed framework can be deployed as an opt-in service that users can enable or disable at wish, depending on their privacy needs at the time.